BawdyAnarchist/quBSD/Future_Development.md

 qb-cmd -e [ephm]
    - Ideally you would also clone the zroot from whatever jail you're ephm'ing.

+qb-start
+	- Needs updated with new networking functions in mind
+	- Simultaneous starts of clients could mess up wireguard restarting

 qb-create
 	- [-z dupl] still needs to create and copy the fstab of the template jail, and maybe the rc.conf too.
 	- It needs further and more extensive testing